HondaFit/Linux-Commands-Matching-Game/README.md

 7) git tag "Name (version)" -m "message"    : git tag V0.2 -m "pre template"
 8) git push origin main --tags      : make sure no changes are done before pushing it
+9) git tag      :views all the tags that have been created locally